hkust-nlp/deita/README.md

 - [ ] CLI-Interface Supported
 - [ ] Online Demo

-## Citations›
+## Citation
-If you find the content of this project helpful, please cite this repo or our paper as follows:
+If you find the content of this project helpful, please cite our paper as follows:

 ```
 @misc{liu2023what,